HybridShivam/gulp-brotli-compression/README.md

 # Introduction
 **What is Brotli?**

-Named after a Swiss baked good, Brotli is a compression algorithm that Google released a few years ago.
+Named after a Swiss baked good, Brotli is a compression algorithm that Google released back in 2013.
 As of late 2020 most modern browsers support Brotli.
 Essentially, Brotli has the potential to offer roughly 20-26% better compression ratios than gZip at comparable speeds, which is great news for those of us who care about performance.

 **How it Works With the Browser**